 (CSC-3107) The Power of Projections: Innovative Schedule Forecasting Techniques

-Author(s)/Presenter(s): Eric Dembert; Jeff Johannsen; Jesse Lund, CCP PSP
+Author(s)/Presenters(s): Ken Carrico; Eric Dembert, PE; Mike Hollowell; Jeff Johannsen; Jesse Lund, CCP PSP

-In order to increase confidence in forward-looking schedules, this paper explores three quantitative and objective methods that provide a clear end date and outline of future progress:
+To increase confidence in forward-looking schedules, this paper explores three quantitative and practical methods that provide both a clear end date and an outline of future progress:

 • Method 1: Maintaining Average Production

 • Method 2: Modeling Performance Against a Standard S-Curve

 • Method 3: Applying Baseline with and without Inefficiencies for an Expected Performance Band